Combustible Cladding Risk Management | Ensuring Safety | fire compliance building

 combustible cladding NSW, fire compliance building, recladding safety, SCE

-The first step of the pre construction phase involves reviewing architectural drawings, previous inspection reports and compliance documentation.
-This review, performed jointly by SCE Corp, the façade engineer, architect and fire engineer, establishes a shared understanding of the project’s scope and objectives.
-The goal is to identify potential challenges early such as fire rating gaps, material incompatibilities or design conflicts and ensure alignment on safety expectations before moving forward with recladding safety operations.
+Initial documentation review The first step involves reviewing architectural drawings, previous inspection reports, and compliance documentation.
+Conducted jointly by SCE Corp, the facade engineer, architect, and fire engineer, this review establishes a shared understanding of project scope and objectives, identifies potential challenges such as fire rating gaps, material incompatibilities, or design conflicts, and ensures alignment on safety expectations before recladding works proceed.

 1. Evaluating substructure details and anchor points